Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - 60' Power Tri Pennywise **

 There is even a house boat intended for inland waterways....!
-Though not 'pelagic' in the sense of being capable on the ocean, for inland waters the house boat still embodies the essence of allowing a 'crossover' nomadic life on the water as a Nomadic Land Craft...
+Though not 'pelagic' in the sense of being capable on the ocean, for inland waters the house boat still embodies the essence of allowing a more or less nomadic life on the water...

 - 36' Drifter

-I have selected the above examples primarily on the basis of their relative simplicity and their consequent economy of ownership.
-Naturally the word 'economy' means different things to different people, however in this context I am referring to a vessel that is affordable and easy to care for.
-In that sense, the above designs are ALL simple and economical, and they are ALL boats that I would personally consider owning.
+The above examples were selected primarily on the basis of their relative simplicity and their consequent economy of ownership.
+Naturally the word 'economy' means different things to different people, however in this context I am referring to a vessel that the owner considers to be affordable and which is easy to care for.
+In that sense, if I had the the means to choose among them, any of the above designs are boats that I would personally consider owning, depending though on what I could afford at the time.
+Just now, it would not be very big...!

 Simple in this sense does not at all imply 'crude' in any way.
-In fact, with simplicity comes a certain elegance of form - a kind of grace on the water.
-It is for this reason that I have chosen relatively more traditional types as a design paradigm - where the elements of beauty and grace are inherent.
+Simplicity in this context implies an economy of structure and an elegance of form - a kind of grace on the water.
+I have chosen relatively more traditional types as a design paradigm - where the elements of beauty and grace are inherent.
 After study and observation of the working craft of the past, eventually a kind of 'boat sense' comes to the fore and you 'just know' when it is right.

 This is not to imply that "style" supersedes function...
 However it is very much to say this: "In the sense that a vessel will be one's habitat, the creation of a certain kind of lifestyle very much *is* its function."
 Such lifestyle implying that the vessel be affordable, that it be easy to keep, comfortable, safe, friendly, etc. These are the feelings we usually wish to invoke when we use the term, "home."